huffman/twilio_erlang/README.md

   * Extended TwiML takes care of that for you
 * there is no compile-time correctness checks for TwiML
   * Extended Twiml adds a validation step which checks TwiML for correctness
-* you are responsible for making sure that the IVR system you build is well=behaved from a users perspective
+* you are responsible for making sure that the IVR system you build is well-behaved from a user's perspective
   * Extended TwiML does this at compile time
 * it is hard to reason about what a TwiML-based system is doing without poring over the code
-  * Extended TwiMl compiles not only to an executable Finite State Machine but aslo an ascii or html representation of it that makes understanding what is goind on a cinch
+  * Extended TwiML compiles not only to an executable Finite State Machine but aslo an ascii or html representation of it that makes understanding what is goind on a cinch

 This is a piece of extended TwiML from the file recipe 1 in ``twiml_EXT_recipies.erl``: